American Motors Corporation: Collectibility

 Other American Motors models, once somewhat ignored by the hobby, are now considered "future collectibles".
-Examples include the 1959 Ambassador 4-door hardtop station wagon, of which only 578 were produced, and the Jeep Scrambler CJ8, a combined pickup truck-Jeep, of which only a few thousand were produced.
+Examples include the 1959 Ambassador 4-door hardtop station wagon, of which only 578 were produced, and the Jeep Scrambler CJ8, a combined pickup truck-Jeep, of which only a few thousand were made.

-Hemmings Classic Car magazine included the 1969–70 Rebel SST and the 1974–78 Matador coupe in their 2008 list of "dollar-for-pound [weight]" cars that could be bought in show-quality condition for a comparatively modest outlay, The writer also noted that "most of AMC's '70s lineup" qualified for inclusion on the list.
+Hemmings Classic Car magazine included the 1969–70 Rebel SST and the 1974–78 Matador coupe in their 2008 list of "dollar-for-pound (weight)" cars that could be bought in show-quality condition for a comparatively modest outlay.
+The writer also noted that "most of AMC's '70s lineup" qualified for inclusion on the list.

-The AMC Gremlin is described to have "a cult-like following in today's collectible car market.
-The Gremlin shares components with some other American Motors models its repair and restoration can be relatively inexpensive compared with other "historic cars".
+The AMC Gremlin is described as having "a cult-like following" in today's collectible car market.
+The Gremlin shares components with some other American Motors models, making its repair and restoration relatively inexpensive compared with other "historic cars".

 The AMC Pacer increased in value according to a Pacer owner who is the CEO of a major insurance provider for collector car owners.

 There are active Rambler and American Motors car clubs in the U.S. and elsewhere (examples in External Links).

 Hot Rod magazine revival April Fool's joke

 In April 2008, Hot Rod magazine released an article claiming that American Motors was in the process of being revived.
 The vehicles in the works were to be the AMX, Matador, Ambassador, Pacer, and Gremlin.
-Illustrated with drawings of the concept cars entering production and accompanied by plentiful information, it was a popular article, although it was later revealed to be an April Fools' joke.
+It was a popular article, illustrated with drawings of the concept cars entering production and accompanied by plentiful information.
+However, it was later revealed as an April Fools' joke.